-More than 500 passengers are killed when their train plunges into the Bagmati River in India on this day in 1981.
-The rail accident—the worst in India to that date—was caused when an engineer tried to avoid striking a cow.
+More than 500 passengers are killed when their train plunges into the Bagmati River in India on June 6, 1981.
+The rail accident—the worst in India to that date—was believed to have been caused when an engineer tried to avoid striking a cow.

 The nine-car train, filled with approximately 1,000 passengers, was traveling through the northeastern state of Bihar about 250 miles from Calcutta.
 Outside, monsoon-like conditions were battering the region.
 Extremely hard rains were swelling the rivers and making the tracks slick.